sonatype/nexus-public/README.md

 ## Getting help

 Looking to contribute to our code but need some help?
-There's a few other ways to get information or our attention:
+There's a few ways to get information or our attention:

+* File an issue in [our public JIRA](https://issues.sonatype.org/browse/NEXUS)
 * Check out the [Nexus3](http://stackoverflow.com/questions/tagged/nexus3) tag on Stack Overflow
 * Check out the [Nexus Repository User List](https://groups.google.com/a/glists.sonatype.com/forum/?hl=en#!forum/nexus-users)
 * Connect with [@sonatypeDev](https://twitter.com/sonatypeDev) on Twitter